Syed-Ammad-99/Data-Professional-Survey-Breakdown/README.md

 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:

-1. Who are the top 10 YouTubers with the most subscribers?
+1. What is the favorite programming among the voters?
-2. Which 3 channels have uploaded the most videos?
-3. Which 3 channels have the most views?
-4. Which 3 channels have the highest average views per video?
-5. Which 3 channels have the highest views per subscriber ratio?
-6. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+2. Which job title have the highest avg salary?
+3. How difficult to break into data?
+4. Rate work/Life balance in current environment?

 For now, these are some of the questions we need to answer, this may change as we progress down our analysis.

-### Dashboard mockup
+### Dashboard

 - What should it look like?

 Some of the data visuals that may be appropriate in answering our questions include:

-1. Table
+1. Treemap
-2. Treemap
+2. Stacked bar chart
-3. Scorecards
+3. Stacked column chart
-4. Horizontal bar chart
+4. Scorecards
+5. Donut chart

 ### Tools